 Teen fatally shoots a female student and himself at Antioch High School in Nashville, police say

 NASHVILLE, Tenn.
-(AP) — A female student was killed and another student was wounded Wednesday in shooting in a Nashville high school cafeteria, police said.
+(AP) — A female student was killed and another student was wounded Wednesday in a shooting in a Nashville high school cafeteria, nearly two years after another deadly school shooting in the city that ignited an emotional debate about gun control in Tennessee.

-The 17-year-old shooter, who was also a student at Antioch High School, later shot and killed himself, Metro Nashville Police spokesperson Don Aaron said during a news conference.
+The 17-year-old shooter, who was also a student at Antioch High School, later shot and killed himself with a handgun, Metro Nashville Police spokesperson Don Aaron said during a news conference.
+Police identified him as Solomon Henderson.

+Police Chief John Drake said the shooter “confronted” a 16-year-old female student in the cafeteria and opened fire, killing her.
+Police identified her as Josselin Corea Escalante.
+Drake said police are looking into a motive and whether he targeted the specific students he shot.

-The student who was wounded in the shooting suffered a graze, Aaron said.
+The male student who was wounded suffered a graze and was treated and released from the hospital, Drake said.
+Another student was taken to a hospital for treatment of a facial injury that happened during a fall, Aaron said.

-A spokesperson for Vanderbilt University Medical Center told TV station News 2 that another student was taken to Vanderbilt Pediatrics for treatment of an eye injury that happened after the shooting.

-Aaron said there were two school resource officers in the building when the shooting happened.
-They were not in the immediate vicinity of the cafeteria where the shooting took place, and by the time they got down there, the shooting had stopped and the shooter had used a handgun to kill himself, Aaron said.
+There were two school resource officers in the building when the shooting happened around 11 a.m.
+CDT, Aaron said.
+They were not in the immediate vicinity of the cafeteria and by the time they got down there the shooting was over and the gunman had killed himself, Aaron said.

 The school has about 2,000 students and is located in Antioch, a neighborhood about 10 miles (16 kilometers) southeast of downtown Nashville.

-School officials asked parents not to go to the high school to pick up their children but to go to a nearby hospital instead.
-Students were being bused there as they were released from the school by police.

-At the hospital being used as a reunification center, officials were helping shocked parents to get back with their children.
+At a family safety center close to a hospital, officials were helping shocked parents to reunite with their children.

 Dajuan Bernard was waiting at a Mapco service station to reunite with his son, a 10th grader, who was being held in the auditorium with other students on Wednesday afternoon.
 He first heard of the shooting from his son who “was a little startled,” Bernard said.
-His son was upstairs from where it took place but said he heard the gunfire.
+His son was upstairs from the cafeteria but said he heard the gunfire.

 “He was OK and let me know that everything was OK,” Bernard said.